Rhodium(II) trifluoroacetate

 Rhodium trifluoroacetate is the chemical compound with the formula Rh2(O2CCF3)4.
 It is used as a catalyst in the synthesis of some organic compounds.

+Structure

 The compound and its derivatives have been extensively characterized by X-ray crystallography.
 It adopts the Chinese lantern structure seen for many dimetal carboxylate complexes.
 This structure accommodates a Rh-Rh bond, the existence of which explains the diamagnetism of this Rh(II) species.
 The Rh-Rh distance is 238 pm.

+Preparation

 The anhydrous complex is a green volatile solid.
 It is prepared by dissolving rhodium(II) acetate in hot trifluoroacetic acid: